 To make sure your mail arrives at the correct destination, you'll need to use the appropriate United States post office abbreviations.

 These official state abbreviations have all been standardized by the United States Postal Service.
 State abbreviations are all two letters, and these two letters are always capitalized without any periods.
 So, New Hampshire is shortened as NH and not as N.H. with periods after each letter.
 Similarly, Alabama is AL (and not Al).
+Here is a list of all 50 state abbreviations:

-Outside of the 50 main states in the Union, the United States also has several territories in different parts of the world too.
+Outside of the 50 main states in the Union, the United States has several territories in different parts of the world too.
 These territories may not be official states, but they still adhere to the same official formula of two capital letters for their official abbreviations.

 In addition to the postal abbreviations listed above, the states in the United States can also be shortened with a system typically called "traditional" abbreviations.
 Most, if not all of these predate the official postal system and they continue to be used in newspaper stories, academic articles, and other formal writing contexts.